intentframe/intentframe/docs/root_demo/executor-root-mode.md

-**Footgun (manual `INTENTFRAME_ESCALATION_ARMED=1`)**: if you **uninstall** root-demo (sudoers + marker removed) but leave `INTENTFRAME_ESCALATION_ARMED=1` in your shell profile or a script, `sudo -n` can fail at runtime with a cryptic *“a password is required”*-style error — the var still claims the machine is armed, but the sudoers entry is gone.
+**Footgun (manual `INTENTFRAME_ESCALATION_ARMED=1`)**: if you **uninstall** root-demo (sudoers + marker removed) but leave `INTENTFRAME_ESCALATION_ARMED=1` in your shell profile or a script, `sudo -n` can fail at runtime with a cryptic *"a password is required"*-style error — the var still claims the machine is armed, but the sudoers entry is gone.
 Prefer letting the gateway set capability, or re-export `0` / unset the variable after uninstall, or launch in a clean shell.
 The gateway-driven path avoids